mahadhir96/SalaryManagement/swe-challenge/README.md

 This project was generated with Spring Boot version 2.7.0

 ## Getting Started
+SweChallange

-To run the project go to the src/main/java, com.cts.SalaryManagement package , run the SalaryManangement.java file as Java Application.
+To run the project go to the src/main/java, com.cts.SweChallange package , run the SweChallange.java file as Java Application.

 ## User Story 1